-• Global Optimization.
+Global Optimization.
 The major difference between learned image compression and the traditional hybrid codec lies in their optimizations.
-Instead of hand-craft tuning, the traditional hybrid codec can be tuned to any differentiable metric, e.g. SSIM [13], MS-SSIM [14] and perceptual difference [15], which is calculated by neural networks.
+Instead of handcraft tuning, learned image compression models can be automatically tuned to any differentiable metric, e.g., SSIM [13], MS-SSIM [14] and perceptual difference [15], which is calculated by neural networks.
 In addition, while the traditional hybrid coding framework is usually improved at the scale of individual components, in learning-based methods, all modules are trainable, and it is possible to optimize all parameters and components jointly.
 However, it is nontrivial to acquire good performance in end-to-end learning compression because of the difficulties in optimization.